riplrt/riplrt.github.io/donors.md

 subtitle: People that have contributed donations to the @RIPLRT
 ---

-We, the **RIPL_Effect Research Team** are more than grateful for our donors.
+The **RIPL_Effect Research Team** is grateful for our donors.
 Find the **list of donors** that have supported our research, mentoring, and educational endeavor’s!

 <b>We are grateful for the donations made by:</b>